-Debt, like many financial tools, is a double edged sword.
-As a student loan, it can be a low interest way to pay for school.
-As a credit card, it can give us financial flexibility, though at great cost if we don’t pay it off each month.
+Debt, like many financial tools, is a double-edged sword.
+As a student loan, it can be a low-interest way to pay for school.
+Like a credit card, it can give us financial flexibility, though at a great cost if we don’t pay it off each month.
 A mortgage gives you the ability to buy a home without having to save up the money beforehand.

 In all instances, there are positives and negatives.

-When it comes to high interest debt, it’s crucial that you work towards paying it off as quickly as possible.
+When it comes to high-interest debt, you must work towards paying it off as quickly as possible.

-I’ve been fortunate to have avoided high interest credit card debt.
+I’ve been fortunate to have avoided high-interest credit card debt.
 I didn’t overspend on credit frivolously and I was lucky enough to not face financial hardships that force many to turn towards debt for necessities.
-Double digit interest rates on a debt, regardless of size, can be a big weight on your finances.
+Double-digit interest rates on debt, regardless of size, can be a big weight on your finances.

 If you have enough equity in your home, it’s very possible.

 Before we discuss the pros and cons, what to watch for, and other topics — the biggest question is if it’s even possible.

 Do you have equity in your primary residence?
 Using Capital One’s quick calculator can help you find out.

 Next, do you have enough debt?
 This may seem like a strange question but banks typically don’t give out small home equity loans.
 The smallest amount I’ve seen is around $10,000, but most banks have a minimum of $20,000 to $25,000.
 The debt doesn’t have to all be in one place, with a home equity loan you get the loan in a lump sum and can distribute it on your own.